chungers/infrakit/docs/content/faq/index.md

 # FAQ

-## How long will it take before I get accepted into the private beta?
-Docker for AWS is built on top of Docker 1.12, but as with all Beta, things are still changing, which means things can break between release candidates.

-We are currently rolling it out slowly to make sure everything is working as it should.
-This is to ensure that if there are any issues we limit the number of people that are affected.

-## How stable is Docker for AWS and Docker for Azure
+## How stable are Docker for AWS and Docker for Azure

-We feel it is fairly stable for development and testing, but since things are consistently changing, we currently don't recommend using it for production workloads at this time.
+Docker for AWS and Azure are stable enough for development and testing, but we currently don't recommend use with production workloads.

 ## I have a problem/bug where do I report it?

-Send an email to <docker-for-iaas@docker.com> or use the [Docker for AWS Forum](https://forums.docker.com/c/docker-for-aws) or the [Docker for Azure Forum](https://forums.docker.com/c/docker-for-azure)
+Send an email to <docker-for-iaas@docker.com> or post to the [Docker for AWS](https://forums.docker.com/c/docker-for-aws) or the [Docker for Azure](https://forums.docker.com/c/docker-for-azure) forums.

-In AWS (coming to Azure soon), if your stack/resource group is misbehaving, please run the following diagnostic tool from one of the managers; this will collect your docker logs and send them to us:
+In AWS (coming to Azure soon), if your stack/resource group is misbehaving, please run the following diagnostic tool from one of the managers - this will collect your docker logs and send them to Docker:

 ```
 $ docker-diagnose